Experience of Mould: Week 2

 As a group, it was very evident that we all found mould to be a very attractive-looking fungus.
 Moulds easily grow on food and there are a plenty of food which uses variants of molds for production so talk of mould and food went hand in hand in our conversations.
 Also, most of our exposure to mould throughout our research happened so far through food.
 But how can something so beautiful indicate a sign of rot?

-Most of my previous personal experience of mould comes from a mouldy pack of bread in the fridge.
-Most of the time if we happen to encounter mould on food it goes straight to the bin.
+Most of my previous personal experience of mould came from a mouldy pack of bread in the fridge.
 Never have I or any one of us ever looked at it closely enough and seen it in full bloom.

 - Design Process -

-Our team decided to create a dining experience with mould.
+Our team decided to create a dining experience with mould: House of Mould!
 In order to make it feel like a real experience, we decided to create a pop up-restaurant and gave each team-member a role.
 We first diverged to brainstorm and roughly sketch out our concepts for the restaurant.

 We gathered the mouldy food that we accumulated so far and got to work on building the prototype.